metaworld-project/metagallery-immutable-x/README.md

 ## Result
 - NFT minted will apear in your assets https://market.sandbox.immutable.com/inventory
-- We create a gallery to display your gallery at: https://3d.brolab.io/gallery-rfox/?collection={contract-address}
+- We create a gallery to display your NFTs at: https://3d.brolab.io/gallery-rfox/?collection={contract-address}